papasasha42/currency-converter/README.md

 As this is not a production-ready application, there are some trade-offs that were made:

-- the application does not have authN/authZ, rate-limiting, proper logging, monitoring, etc.
+- the application does not have authN/authZ, rate-limiting, proper logging, monitoring, healthchecks, CI/CD, Git hooks etc.
 - structure could be shifted to more of a DDD approach in a real-world product under active development

 ## Project Structure